KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/ai-collaboration-de-escalation-protocol.md

 ## 5. Disclosure contra Demonstration

-When necessary, distinguish these without using the distinction to dismiss the user.
+When necessary, distinguish these without employing the distinction to dismiss the user.

 **Disclosure**
 A pattern reveals orientation, alignment, symbolic relation, or structural resonance within the Zenetist frame.